minhphan88/minhphan88.github.io/_machinelearning/Python0.md

 ---
-title: "Machine learning 2.0"
+title: " Predicting Revenue-Related Metrics using Google ads data"
 collection: machinelearning
 permalink: /machinelearning/machinelearning-python

 ---

-# Predicting Revenue-Related Metrics using Google ads data
 ## The project is an example of Machine learning in Python